-WITHDRAWAL FROM ELECTIVE OR OPTIONAL COURSE (GRADES 8-12 ONLY)
+WITHDRAWAL FROM ELECTIVE OR OPTIONAL COURSE (GRADES 8-11 ONLY)

-Students must take at least one elective course per school year; however, students may withdraw from a second elective course or additional optional course.
-In the event that a student is enrolled in a second elective course because they have chosen not to take an AP Science course, the student may not withdraw from the second elective course at any time.
+Students must take at least one elective course per school year; however, students may withdraw from a second elective course or additional optional course if there are no implications for meeting graduation requirements.
+Timelines for student withdrawal are based on the school calendar and at campus discretion.